qrohlf/sensible-web-development/index.md

 The format for this class is similar to a lab course.
 On Tuesdays, Jens will be lecturing on some of the fundamentals of computer networking, Internet protocols, and other relevant topics.
 On Thursdays, I'll running a 30-60 minute workshop at the start of class, introduce the lab assignment for the week, and you'll have the rest of the class time to work on the lab - I'll be available to answer questions and help you troubleshoot your projects.

+# Course Chat
+There's a dedicated chatroom (#lc-webdev on freenode) for this course on IRC.
+You can access it online via [Kiwi](https://kiwiirc.com/client/irc.freenode.net/#lc-webdev).

+# Office Hours
+TBA

 # Topics

 We'll be covering the following topics in this course: